A literary reportage by Michael Gleich

 Life - the 2nd stage

 Behind this iron gate, force majeure determines life and survival.
-A place of danger, that is palpable when I step through the gate that Siegfried Stahlmecke has unlocked.
-The mountain does not want us.
-Even before we enter its realm, it blows a blast of ice-cold resistance.
-While April cozies up outside with a mild 24 degrees, winds of what feels like zero degrees sweep toward us from the dark passage.
-My ears, peeking out from under the red helmet, freeze as if in winter.
+A place of danger, you can feel it as I step through the gate that Siegfried Stahlmecke has unlocked.
+The mountain doesn't want us.
+Even before we enter its realm, it blows an icy blast of resistance.
+While April cozies up outside with a mild 24 degrees, winds with what feels like zero degrees sweep towards us from the dark corridor.
+My ears, which peek out from under my red helmet, are freezing like in winter.
 The gravel crunches under my shoes.
-The gallery is low, we walk hunched over, heads bowed.
-Silently we penetrate deeper and deeper into the gallery.
-In the first few meters, you can literally feel how hard the miners fought to reach the depths 250 years ago.
-They worked their way down with hammers and mallets, as my fingers can read on the rugged surface.
+The tunnel is low, we walk bent over with our heads down.
+In silence, we penetrate deeper and deeper into the tunnel.
+For the first few meters, you can literally feel how hard the miners fought their way down into the depths 250 years ago.
+Using Hamm and mallets, as my fingers can read on the rugged surface, they worked their way down.
 Sometimes they only managed ten centimeters a day.
-The cones of light from the flashlights reveal how colorful the rock is on the left, on the right, above us.
-Rich rusty red, from the iron ore.
-Yellowish, when the sulfur content is high.
-Beige, when washed-out sand has been baked in over millions of years.
+The cones of light from the flashlights reveal how colorful the rock is to the left, right and above us.
+Rich rust-red, from the iron ore.
+Yellowish when the sulphur content is high.
+Beige when sand has been washed out and caked in over millions of years.
 Hardened salts whiten the walls.
-The water trickling down everywhere makes them shine.
+The water trickling down everywhere makes them shiny.

 Read More